Sanford Dam Mural and Walkway Project

 Project Steering Team

-Special thanks to Dacia Livingston Parker, of Parker Lane Art & Design Studios for her support and expertise in the mural process, and to Dolores Porte, President of the Village of Sanford for her collaboration.
+Special thanks to Dacia Livingston Parker of Parker Lane Art & Design Studios for her support and expertise in the mural process, and to Dolores Porte, President of the Village of Sanford, for her collaboration.

-Copyright © 2025 Sanford Dam Mural and Walkway Project - All Rights Reserved.
+Copyright © 2026 Sanford Dam Mural and Walkway Project - All Rights Reserved.

 Powered by